 Verifying Your Domain

-Sign into the admin console of G Suite, and click on Start Setup or Verify Domain, then Begin Verification, and Select your domain registrar or provider.
+Sign into the admin console of G Suite, and click on Start Setup or Verify Domain, then click Begin Verification, and lastly click Select your domain registrar or provider.
 Go to the section, Create a new TXT record and copy your verification record located in the Value/Answer/Destination field.
+If you are being guided by the G Suite Wizard and your domain registrar has been detected, the verification code will be automatically generated by the wizard.

 Sign into your hosting site 10web.io to add your verification record.
 This will assure that the domain belongs to you.